Kuberwastaken/AsianMOM/README.md

 ### A Sneak Peek at the Future

-When you use AsianMOM, you’re not just getting roasted—you’re seeing a preview of a world where powerful, private, and fun AI is available to everyone, everywhere.
+When you use AsianMOM, you're not just getting roasted—you're seeing a preview of a world where powerful, private, and fun AI is available to everyone, everywhere.
 The same tech could power language learning, accessibility tools, games, art, and way more.

 In short: WebML and WebGPU are making AI more accessible, private, and open than ever before.
-AsianMOM is just one example of what’s possible—and there’s a lot more to come.
+AsianMOM is just one example of what's possible—and there's a lot more to come.

 ---